Jaysce/Spaceman/README.md

 - Rectangles
 - Numbers
 - Rectangles with Numbers
-- Rectangles with Desktop Numbers
+- Names
-- Named Spaces
+- Names with Numbers

 The meaning of the icons from left to right are: